pfheatwole/thesis/source/paraglider_geometry.rst

 Paraglider Geometry
 *******************

-A paraglider is a system of two components: a wing, and a harness.
+A paraglider is a system of two components: a wing (canopy + lines), and a payload (harness + pilot).

-[[Should this chapter be "Paraglider Wing Geometry"?
-The paraglider wing and paraglider geometries are a bit squished together as-is.
-Probably needs a simple rewording.]]
+* [[This chapter is a bit squished since I need to to define both the wing geometry and the payload.
+They're both pretty simple though so it should be fine?
+The wing geometry just adds lines to a canopy and specifies the surface materials; I'm not trying to model individual risers, describe parafoil cells, etc. The harness I'm just going to say "here's the basic idea, I'm going to model it as a sphere.]]

 Modeling requirements